StPaulAcademy/HOMAR-FTC-Library/README.md

 ### Not using Git
 **If you aren't using Git (or if you don't know what Git is), you should use this method.**

-Ahe official Javadoc reference is, perhaps more than the rest of the library, a work-in-progress, so check back if you don't see what you need.
-Also try looking at our code samples, included with the library, which should demonstrate how to use most (if not all) its features.
-Finally, Spartan Robotics has a website at https://sites.google.com/spa.edu/spartan-robotics/ where you can find more general FTC tutorials and more information about our robotics teams.
  1. Go to (https://github.com/StPaulAcademy/HOMAR-FTC-Library), click `Clone or download`, and click `Download ZIP`
  1. Unzip the resulting download.
 You should have a folder containing `src`, `README.md`, etc.; rename this folder `HOMAR-FTC-Library`
  1. Move the folder you just renamed into your FTC project folder (the one that contains `TeamCode`, `FtcRobotController`, etc.)